-We've been asked this question in so many forms that it begs an answer.
-And that answer is YES!
-BBQ Vents should be Open when grilling.
-But after that question usually comes the next question, By How Much or How do you use them?
+We've been asked this question in numerous forms and it begs an solution.
+That answer is YES!
+BBQ Grill Vents should be Open when grilling.
+But then comes the subsequent question, by how much or or How do you use them?

 So, onto the question SHOULD BBQ Grill Vents be Opened or Closed for BBQ making.
 Since we need a meal to trigger the question let's say we're going to make Beef BBQ Ribs.
 Good Beef Ribs take time and these make an excellent practice item.
 You'll know you've achieved success when the ribs are juicy from top to bottom and literally melt in your mouth with each bite.
 Now, on to the grill.
 My standard Weber is black with a half dome-shaped lid.
 The lid has a circular steel vent system with 4 holes and a tab for adjusting the grill in one direction or the other.
 Since our question is about before and during the grilling process well concentrate on startup and a degree of management.